MashMinners/ejoom/README.md

 # ejoom
-Electronic journal of outgoing mail
+Electronic journal of outgoing and incoming mail and letters